satya164/react-native-tab-view/README.md

 - `onChangePosition` - callback called with position value as it changes (e.g. - on swipe or tab change), avoid doing anything expensive here
 - `shouldOptimizeUpdates` - whether to implement a `shouldComponentUpdate` strategy to minimize updates, enabled by default
 - `render` - callback which renders the tab view, gets a special set of props as argument
+- `canJumpToTab` - optional callback which return a route it wants to jump to, return false to disallow the jump.

 ### `<TabViewAnimated />`